 In 1975,

-The medical and photo equipment department was transferred to new premises on the Altmünster plateau under the name Moitzheim Instrumed.
+The department dedicated to medical and photographic equipment was moved to new premises on the Altmünster plateau under the name Moitzheim Instrumed.

-In 1986, the company expanded with its first subsidiary in Differdange, marking the start of a national expansion strategy.
+In 1986,the company expanded with itsfirst subsidiary in Differdange, marking the beginning of a national expansion strategy.

 After the 2nd World War,